swilli21/UVA2024Capstone/README.md

 ROUGE variants: each variant calculates the recall of the generated text compared to the reference text.
 - ROUGE-N (measuring the overlap of n-grams)
   - ROUGE-1 compute the precision, recall, and F1-score of the matching n-grams.
   - ROUGE-2 precision is the ratio of the number of 2-grams
 - ROUGE-L (measuring the longest common subsequence)
-- ROUGE-S (measuring the number of overlapping sentences).

 Interpretation: A higher ROUGE score indicates that the MedLM output captures more of the important information from the rag text.